CoreyCorza/ComfyUI-CRZnodes/README.md

 Git clone like you normally do to the custom nodes folder.
 There are no requirements.

-Or install via the comfyui manager
+Or install via the comfyui manager using this repos url
 <img width="1886" height="1507" alt="image" src="https://github.com/user-attachments/assets/caa4594e-b65a-4ca1-8f98-5e903a97251a" />

 # Dashboard Nodes